Skip to content

 • Treatment (see anticoagulation section)

-• Subcutaneous low molecular weight heparin (LMWH)
+• Subcutaneous low molecular weight heparin (LMWH, twice a day dosing)

-• Oral factor Xa inhibitors (rivaroxaban, apixaban)
+• Oral factor Xa inhibitors: rivaroxaban, apixaban

 • Intravenous unfractionated heparin